Callymags/MS2-Arrow-Dash/README.md

 While the user is given directions about the next sequence, a random button will also be pressed when the audio plays to try and confuse them.

+## UX:
+### Project Goals
+The primary goal of this project is to create a basic game that users can enjoy.
+I want players to clearly understand how the game works but confuse the user’s thought pattern which will add to their enjoyment when playing the game.

+The secondary goal of this project is to strengthen my knowledge of JavaScript and jQuery.
+I am hoping that I will encounter challenges during my development of the game that will allow me to understand the JavaScript language and the jQuery library more clearly.